AnissWD/CS-Quiz/README.md

 ### Adding Questions

-Edit the `Quiz.java` file to add your own questions:
+Edit the `Main.java` file to add your own questions:

 ```java
 quiz.add(new Question(